 Stockbridge-Munsee Band of Mohican Indians

 We are Mohican and Munsee people.
 Our official name is Stockbridge-Munsee Community.
 We often call ourselves by variations of this, such as Mohican Nation, or Stockbridge-Munsee Band of Mohicans.
 The original name of our people is Muhheaconneok or Muhheconeew, meaning "People of the Waters that are Never Still."
-Over time, and Dutch and English contact, the traditional name became distorted and turned in variations such as Mahican or Mohican.
+Over time and Dutch and English contact, the traditional name became distorted and turned in variations such as Mahican or Mohican.
 Mohican is what we refer to ourselves as today.
 This should not be confused with Mohegan, a separate Tribal Nation.
 In addition to Mohican, we are also Munsee (Lenape).
-Munsee (Lenape) homelands are further south on the Hudson River Valley and Delaware River Valley.
+Munsee (Lenape) homelands are further south on the Hudson River and Delaware River Valleys.
 Munsee people are closely related kin of Mohican people historically, and, due to the negative impacts of colonization, including genocide and land dispossession, many Munsee people joined together with Mohicans in Stockbridge.
-Munsee bands that joined the Mohicans in Stockbridge include, the Esopus, Wappinger, Tunxis, and others.
+Munsee bands joining the Mohicans in Stockbridge include, the Esopus, Wappinger, Tunxis, and others.

 It is curious, the history of my tribe, in its decline, in the last two centuries and a half.
 Nothing that deserved the name of a purchase was made.
 From various causes, they were induced to abandon their territory at intervals and retire farther inland.
 Deeds were given indifferently to the government by individuals, for which little or no compensation was paid. -- Sachem John Quinney, 1854